microsoft/makecode-minecraft-roller-coaster/README.md

 ### Sample Project
 To view a sample roller coaster project, import this URL:

+### Tips & Tricks
+1. If the track ends up exiting the "loaded" section of the world while being built, building will not be able to continue.
+With this in mind, if you are building a large roller coaster and it seems to stop part of the way through building, try following the coaster as it builds.
+That will ensure the world is always loaded while the building is in progress.

 #### Metadata (used for search, rendering)

 * for PXT/minecraft